 - To increase the impact of the program, students who have not previously received a Darling Fellowship will be given priority over those who have been awarded a fellowship in the past.

 - Additionally, projects that support the university mission will be given priority.

 - Faculty and student interviews may take place, if necessary.

-- Faculty and students will be notified of the status of their application by March 14 via email.
+- Faculty and students will be notified of the status of their application within approximately 2 weeks via email.